cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/cf/index.html.md

 * services -- Services in the space.
 * domains -- çomains in the space.
 * If the `full` option is used, the following information is returned for applications in the space:
-** status -- ghe current status of the application, for example "stopped", running", "flapping", and so on.
+     * status -- the current status of the application, for example "stopped", running", "flapping", and so on.

 #### <a id='spaces'></a> spaces ####